wingbus/wingbus.github.io/_portfolio/2018-soccer-robots.md

 ## Objectives

-* To design and manufacture 3 soccer robots to compete with contestants from USA, India and South America
+* To design and manufacture 3 soccer robots to compete with contestants from USA, India and South America in ASME Student Design Competiton
 * To build tennis ball shooting mechanisms on top of robot chassis

 ## Methods